gaborbernat/algo-notes/problem_solutions/sampling_problem.md

 {% endmath %}

 That is, after the $$(i + 1)$$th line is processed, every line has a probability of $$\frac{1}{i + 1}$$ to be left in the chosen set.
-Thus the solution is correct that at last every line has the same likelyhood to be chosen.
+Thus the solution is correct that at last every line has the same likelihood to be chosen.

 For more details about reservoir sampling algorithm please refer to